jedidavid/html-tailwindcss-boilerplate/README.md

 yarn or npm install
 ```

-> to use hot reloading install live-server
+> to use hot reloading install live server as global package or install live-server extension in vscode

 ```shell
 npm install -g live-server